Managing Unit Leadership Vacancies

 When a Leader is unable to continue

-There are times when adult members decide that, for whatever reason, they need to take a break from their Guiding roles.
-It could be a new job or baby, moving house, or an upheaval such as divorce, redundancy or moving home.
+There are times when adult members decide that, for whatever reason, they need to take a break from their Girl Guiding role.
+It could be a new job or baby, moving house, or an upheaval such as divorce, redundancy, or moving home.
 It might be that putting in place an interim solution – the Assistant Unit Leader or District Manager – gives the breathing space needed for the Leader to ultimately retain her role.
-If the best approach is for the Leader to have a formal break, either the District Manager or Region Manager may approve leave of absence.
+If the best approach is for the Leader to have a formal break, either the District Manager or Region Manager may approve a leave of absence.
 The State Office should be informed and alternative arrangements made for correspondence.

 If a Leader gives you advance notice that she will be unable to continue from the end of the term or the year, have a discussion with her to find out why she feels unable to continue.
-Ask lots of open questions in order to explore the following areas.
+Ask lots of open questions in order to explore the following areas: